Yes, America's Anchorman is away and this is your undocumented anchor man.

 The electric company says it wasn't even the laptop isn't even connected to the grid.

-It's just a guy getting uh some email uh saying, you know, see Foxy Ukrainian women uh click here, or you know, yes, I am honorable uh Prince Sir Abu Jabi bin Abjabi, uh former oil minister of Nigeria, and I have thirty-eight million dollars that I urgently need to transfer into your bank account.
+Or, you know, yes, I am Honorable Prince Abu Jabi bin Abjabi, former oil minister of Nigeria, and I have $38 million that I urgently need to transfer into your bank account.

 Please provide details.

-Everybody's got it in all their in all their computers.
+Everybody's got it in all their computers.

 The Washington Post story was nonsense from beginning to end.

-Putin does not control the Burlington electric company.
+Putin does not control the Burlington Electric Company.

-So so two of these four million people say, oh yeah, you know, uh Bernie Sanders electric company, you know, Bernie just bought a vacation house in the Lake Champlain Islands.
+You know, Bernie just bought a vacation house in the Lake Champlain Islands.

 Why do you think that was?